Lucerne: Transport

 Lucerne's city transit system is fully integrated into the coherent and integrated fare network system called passepartout encompassing all kind of public transport in the cantons of Lucerne, Obwalden, and Nidwalden.

-A funicular, Gütschbahn links the city to Château Gütsch, 90 m above.
-The other, Dietschibergbahn, at Dietschiberg, operated from 1912 to 1978.
+A funicular, Gütschbahn, links the city to Château Gütsch, 90 m above.
+Standseilbahn Hotel Montana runs from the lakefront to Hotel Montana.
+From 1912 to 1978, there was Dietschibergbahn at Dietschiberg.

 Sport

 There are several football clubs throughout the city.
 The most successful one is FC Luzern which plays in Switzerland's premier league (Swiss Super League).
 The club plays its home matches at the new Swissporarena, with a capacity of 16,800.

 The city's main hockey team is the HC Luzern which plays in the Swiss Second League, the fourth tier of Swiss hockey.
-They play their home games in the 5,000-seat Swiss Life Arena.
+They play their home games in the 5,000-seat Eiszentrum Luzern.

 In the past, Lucerne also produced national successes in men's handball and women's volleyball and softball.

 Having a long tradition of equestrian sports, Lucerne has co-hosted CSIO Switzerland, an international equestrian show jumping event, until it left entirely for St. Gallen in 2006.
 Since then, the Lucerne Equestrian Masters replaced it.
 There is also an annual horse racing event, usually taking place in August.

-Lucerne annually hosts the final leg of the World Rowing Cup on Rotsee Lake.
+Lucerne annually hosts the final leg of the World Rowing Cup on Rotsee, a very silent lake at its northern outskirts.
 Numerous World Rowing Championships have been held in Lucerne including the inaugural World Championships of 1962 and then the regattas of 1974, 1982 and 2001.

 Lucerne hosts the annual Spitzen Leichtathletik Luzern track and field meeting, which attracts world class athletes such as Yohan Blake and Valerie Adams.

 The city also provides facilities for ice-hockey, figure-skating, golf, swimming, basketball, rugby, skateboarding, climbing and more.

 Lucerne hosted FIVB Beach Volleyball World Tour event Lucerne Open 2015 and FIVB Beach Volleyball U21 World Championship in 2016.